bg-write/how-i-got-my-first-dev-job/README.md

 4. Confirm the problem (re-tell)
 5. Break down the problem and the steps to address each step (outline)
 6. Solve the now broken-down problem, step by step (sanity)
 7. Review your work and next steps if given more time.
-End strong ("In conclusion ...")
+End strong. ("In conclusion ...")

 *All photos taken from [Doodle Ipsum](https://doodleipsum.com/)*.